AlexCornish/week-one/journal.md

 Not much to report in setting up all the parts for this as nothing went wrong, apart from an unrelated blue screen.
-It's not really related to this course and I couldn't screenshot it, but I googled the error code and determined that it was indicative of processor failure. :(
+It's not really related to this course and I couldn't screenshot it, but I googled the error code and determined that it was indicative of processor failure.
+Update: Computer is completely dead.
+Had to borrow one from roommate until the new one arrives.

 I don't think I encountered any new terms as I have worked quite a bit with GitHub before.